Kashmiri Dum Aloo Recipe

 Fry The Potatoes

-Heat 3 cups of oil for frying in a pan over high heat.
+Step 6: Heat 3 cups of oil in a pan over high heat for frying.

 Oil for frying heating in a pan.

-Once the oil is very hot, add the potatoes to the pan and fry until they turn golden brown in color.
+Step 7: Once the oil is very hot, add the potatoes to the pan and fry until golden brown.

 Potatoes added to the pan.